dspeth/dspeth.github.io/_pages/links.md

 **Annotree**

-### Society

 ### Rugby
 I've started playing rugby relatively late in life, while working on an internship at MIT I joined [MIT Rugby](http://rugby.mit.edu/).
 This was the first time I lived and worked in another country, and the rugby team was a big part of making that time and amazing experience.
 When returning home for graduate school, I searched out [NSRV Obelix](http://www.nsrvobelix.nl/) in my hometown of Nijmegen, where i slowly got the hang of the game.
 The mix of grit and camaraderie you find in a rugby team make rugby a wonderful sport, especially if you find yourself moving to different countries.
-Finally, after moving to Pasadena for a PostDoc, I found [Pasadena Rugby](https://www.pasadenarfc.com/), where I still play today.
+Finally, after moving to Pasadena for a Postdoc, I found [Pasadena Rugby](https://www.pasadenarfc.com/), where I still play today.

 ### Travel

+### (Web)comics and graphic novels